kayceeanyanwu/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 102-free_listint_safe.c - Frees a listint_t list

-103-find_loop.c - Finds the loop in a linked lists
+103-find_loop.c - Finds the loop in a linked listss